 Local 304 is a branch of the National Postal Mail Handlers Union

-To see the minutes from the January 2014 Executive Council and Board meetings, simply click on the page tiled, BOARD/COUNCIL MINUTES or CLICK HERE
+To see the minutes from the May 2014 Executive Board and the Council minutes from January 2014, simply click on the page tiled, BOARD/COUNCIL MINUTES or CLICK HERE

 Thank You For Visiting Our Site!